infonova/infocmdb/README.md

 If required it is possible to add an export for the mysql ports.

-either enable the option in the `docker-compose.yml` or add it to the `docker-compose.override.yml`:
+Either enable the option in the `docker-compose.yml` or add it to the `docker-compose.override.yml`:

 ```yaml
 version: "3.4"